Recent Advances of Multimodal Continual Learning: A Comprehensive Survey: Introduction

-The main challenge of CL is \textit{catastrophic forgetting}: a phenomenon that when tasks are trained sequentially, training on the new task greatly disrupts performance on previously learned tasks~\cite{McCloskey1989Catastrophic,Ratcliff1990Connectionist}, as unconstrained fine-tuning drives parameters moving far from the old optimal state~\cite{Hassabis2017NeuroscienceInspired}.
-CL aims to develop learning systems capable of continuous knowledge acquisition while retaining previously learned information.
-Such a process essentially imitates the cognitive flexibility observed in biological brains, which continually learn diverse skills throughout the human lifespan~\cite{qu2023recentadvancescontinuallearning}.
-By enabling models to adapt to new tasks without forgetting, CL offers clear advantages in terms of resource and time efficiency compared to the traditional approach of exhaustive model retraining on full task datasets.
-Furthermore, due to issues of storage limitations, privacy concerns, etc., the potential inaccessibility of historical training data makes full-data training unfeasible, further highlighting the efficiency and effectiveness of CL in memorizing former knowledge and acquiring up-to-date one from dynamic environments.
+\IEEEpubidadjcol The main challenge of CL is \textit{catastrophic forgetting}: a phenomenon that when tasks are trained sequentially, training on the new task greatly disrupts performance on previously learned tasks~\cite{McCloskey1989Catastrophic,Ratcliff1990Connectionist}, as unconstrained fine-tuning drives parameters moving far from the old optimal state~\cite{Hassabis2017NeuroscienceInspired}.
+CL aims to develop learning systems that achieve a balance between \textit{plasticity} for continuous knowledge acquisition and \textit{stability} for retaining previously learned information~\cite{Mermillod2013Stabilityplasticity, Masana2022ClassIncremental}.
+Such a process essentially imitates the cognitive flexibility observed in brains, which continually learn diverse skills throughout the human lifespan~\cite{qu2023recentadvancescontinuallearning}.
+By enabling models to adapt to new tasks without forgetting, CL offers advantages in terms of resource and time efficiency compared to the traditional approach of exhaustive model retraining on full task datasets.
+Furthermore, due to issues of storage limitations, privacy concerns, etc., the potential inaccessibility of historical training data makes full-data training unfeasible, highlighting the efficiency and effectiveness of CL in memorizing former knowledge and acquiring up-to-date one from dynamic environments.